 • The event is running across Saturday, Sunday and Monday and the vast majority of activities will be running on all three days.

-• We're open from 10.30am until 4pm so you can come and enjoy Tudor fun throughout the whole day.
+• The event is running from 10.30am until 4pm so you can come and enjoy Tudor fun throughout the whole day.
 The Hall is open from 12.30pm until 5pm so there's plenty of time to explore.

 • We are likely to be busy this weekend, with a predicted peak on Bank Holiday Monday.
 Please be mindful of this when planning your visit.
 We'll get you into the car park and through reception as soon as we can, but there may be some queuing.